TOUR DE BURREN 2022 CANCELLED

 In 2019 Sam Bennett and Sean Kelly cycled the Tour de Burren.
 These two Tipperary men were welcomed to the Burren with open arms and won a place in the hearts of the cyclists.

-In 2020 the Burren Cycling Club had to cancel the Tour de Burren due to CODID-19.
-It was a difficult year for mass participation events and cycling in general.
+In 2020, 2021 and 2022 the Burren Cycling Club had to cancel the Tour de Burren.
+It has been a difficult few years for mass participation events and cycling.

 The Tour de Burren is recognised as one of the ‘Must Do’ cycle sportifs in the country.
 Indeed, it has been acclaimed in the past as Ireland’s Premier Cycle Sportif, that many try to emulate, year on year!